Censorship across the World – „Die Kasseler Liste“

 Nevertheless, the vision of a powerful and dangerous literature has little in common with reality, as recent research on censorship has shown.
 Reading a book does not automatically change a person and even less an entire society.
 Such notions ignore the independence of the readers (for instance their fidelity to identity-establishing world views) as well as the general complexity of social processes.

 Indeed, a book almost never changes a human being.
 Repressive censorship, however, does: It makes people fearful, wary and tight-lipped.
 But censorship is not only unnecessary and harmful, most often it is also counterproductive.
 “What Rome prohibits, the people will most certainly read” – already in the early modern period this was general knowledge vis-á-vis the effects of the “Index Librorum Prohibitorum” issued by the Catholic Church.
 To this day, a book cannot hope for better advertisement or for a better endorsement than to be banned.
+So does censorship always fail in the end?
+Are the efforts of censors ultimately always in vain?
+Are ideas always stronger than their oppressors?
+Marta Minujín’s “Parthenon of Books” was described in the press as a monument to freedom of thought, demonstrating that the collective memory of humankind is stronger than any form of censorship.

 Such a broad perspective, however, obscures the very real and very grave partial victories of censorship.
 Censorship curtails the freedom of its victims, it complicates their lives and prematurely ends them in the most severe cases.
 It possibly eradicates ideas that could have shaped the future.
 Cross-checks are impossible: Nobody knows the history of concealed ideas.

-No Save Havens
+No Safe Havens

 No matter how frequently the failures, the inefficacy and the self-defeating qualities of censorship become apparent, its proponents and agents continue to put their faith in their own control mania.
 The history of institutional censorship, from the early modern period to the present day, is by and large a history of its growth, its professionalization and systematization, of its pervasion of and proliferation throughout society, culminating in the surveillance apparatuses of modern totalitarian states.
 The end of censorship does not seem to be near.